jantman/machine-access-control/hardware/v1_mcu/README.md

 ### Required Hardware

 * M3x4x5mm or M3x6x5mm threaded inserts, qty 4, to secure lid to base.
-* M3x??? socket head cap screws, qty 4, to secure lid to base.
+* M3x10 socket head cap screws, qty 4, to secure lid to base.
 * M4x16 flat head or button head screws and M4 nylon lock nuts, qty 6 each, to secure RFID pocket to front of enclosure.
 * M2.5x6 flat head screws, qty 10
   * 2 each to mount RFID reader to standoffs.
   * 4 each to mount ESP32 carrier board to standoffs.
   * 4 each to mount relay board to standoffs.
-* M2.5x??? flat head screws, 4 each, to mount LCD board to standoffs.
+* M2.5x4 or M2.5x5 flat head screws, 4 each, to mount LCD board to standoffs.
 * If using mounting holes, M4 hardware as described below.
 * Adhesive or hot glue, to mount the Neopixel status LED and (if needed) seal around the LCD display.